danielgribel/hg-means/README.md

 `> ./hgmeans "DatasetPath" Pi_min N2 Evaluate [M]`

+### Example

+`> make`

+`> ./hgmeans "data/fisher.txt" 10 5000 0 2 5 10`

+This script executes HG-means algorithm for "fisher" dataset, with 10 solutions in population, a maximum of 5000 iterations, no external evaluation; and 2, 5 and 10 clusters.

+After the execution of the algorithm, output files will be saved in `/out` folder.

 ### Parameters of the algorithm

 `DatasetPath`: The path of dataset.
 Datasets should be placed in /data folder.